 A homemade flea prevention spray is a great tool to help make your home and your pet inhospitable to fleas.
 This flea treatment will be the perfect flea spray for dogs and can also help protect your home from flea infestations.
-Combine 1 cup of white distilled vinegar, 1 quart of water, 2-3 drops of lavender oil and put the mixture in a spray bottle and voila!
+Combine 1 cup of white distilled vinegar, 1 quart of water, 2-3 drops of one of the oils listed, put the mixture in a spray bottle and voila!
 You have a flea spray for dogs that will get rid of fleas fast.
 Simply apply the flea spray to your dog twice a day while avoiding sensitive areas to get rid of fleas on your dog, but that’s not it just yet.
 Use the flea spray twice a day on your dog’s bed to eliminate fleas at the source and repeat until all the fleas are gone.

 3. Homemade flea collars